C.H. Robinson: Renaming and IPO

 The company renamed itself C.H.
 Robinson Worldwide, Inc., in 1997 and had an IPO that raised $190 million for the 101 employees who sold their shares.
 The initial market value totaled $743 million, and the firm began trading on NASDAQ under the symbol CHRW.
 Gross revenues for 1997 reached $1.79 billion, while net revenues amounted to $206 million, a 15.1% increase over the previous year.
+In January 2023, Bob Biesterfeld stepped down as president and CEO; the company announced Scott Anderson as interim CEO.

+On June 6, 2023, C.H.
+Robinson Worldwide, Inc. announced that its board of directors had appointed Dave Bozeman as chief executive officer and member of the board, effective June 26, 2023.

+Outreach

+The company’s work with nonprofits and other charity and community causes has been acknowledged, including selection as a finalist for the Minnesota Business Magazine 2015 Long-Term Achievement Award for “demonstrating a long-term commitment to positively impacting the state’s community of nonprofits or other worthy causes.”

 Acquisitions

 Beginning in 1989, C.H.
 Robinson began expanding its international logistics operations with the opening of its Monterrey, Mexico office.
 It acquired C.S.
 Greene International in 1992 to add international freight forwarding, air freight operations, and refrigerated containers.
 In 1993, C.H.
 Robinson bought a 30% stake in Transeco, a major French motor carrier, and eventually bought the entire company.
 C.H.
-Robinson enhanced its operations by purchasing companies including Daystar International, a distributor of fruit juice, and FoodSource.
+Robinson added to its operations by purchasing companies including Daystar International, a distributor of fruit juice, and FoodSource.
 It also became an exclusive marketer for Tropicana, Motts, Glory and Welch’s.

-The company continued expanding its logistics services by purchasing regional logistics firms like the Chicago-based American Backhaulers, Inc., for $136 million in 1999.
-Also acquired the Minnesota-based Trans-Consolidated Inc.
+The company continued expanding its logistics services by purchasing regional logistics firms like the Chicago-based American Backhaulers, Inc. for $136 million in 1999, and acquired the Minnesota-based Trans-Consolidated Inc.

-At the end of the 1990s, the company began making targeted acquisitions to broaden its global presence and position it to better deliver shipping and logistics services in international markets.
-These acquisitions include: Preferred Translocation Systems; the Argentina-based Comexter Group; the Western European transportation provider Norminter; New York-based Vertex Transportation Inc.; Smith Terminal International Services, one of the largest third-party logistics providers in Florida; the Germany-based international freight logistics provider Frank M. Viet GmbH Internationale Spedition; Dalian Decheng Shipping Agency Co.; FoodSource Procurement LLC; Apreo Logistics S.A.; and other major European, Indian, Chinese, and North American logistics providers.
+At the end of the 1990s, the company began making acquisitions to expand its shipping and logistics services in international markets.
+These acquisitions included: Preferred Translocation Systems; the Argentina-based Comexter Group; the Western European transportation provider Norminter; New York-based Vertex Transportation Inc.; Smith Terminal International Services, one of the largest third-party logistics providers in Florida; the Germany-based international freight logistics provider Frank M. Viet GmbH Internationale Spedition; Dalian Decheng Shipping Agency Co.; FoodSource Procurement LLC; Apreo Logistics S.A.; and other major European, Indian, Chinese, and North American logistics providers.

 In 2012, C.H Robinson purchased Phoenix International for $635 million and doubled its ocean freight capacity.
 The company also acquired the Polish shipping firm Apreo Logisitics S.A., which provides trucking, air, and ocean shipping services throughout Europe.